 About Adam Swanson

-My paintings offer short anachronistic parables intended to compel the viewer to consider an unfamiliar place.
-I use humans and animals to stress the human connection with the natural world.
+My paintings offer short stories intended to compel viewers to consider an unfamiliar place.
+I use humans, animals, and scientific tools to stress the human connection with the natural world.
 My current interest in painting gained fresh energy when I was in Antarctica working for the National Science Foundation.
 I traveled to Antarctica on numerous occasions to experience a rarely seen, powerful place.
 Living for years in such an extreme environment changed the way I viewed the world and humanity.
 An environment revered by both scientist and artist, the singular landscape of Antarctica asked me to see a possibility in which art, science and humanity could be combined to extract realness out of complex theories and feelings.
 In 2009 I returned to northern Minnesota to work more seriously on developing my voice as an artist.
 I live in a log home in the woods, am married and a father of two.

 I am primarily a painter, though I have a strong interest in photography and film.
 I paint largely from photographs and videos I have taken.
 There is a deep relationship between art and science.
-Art asks questions, science is a method designed to answer them.
+Art asks questions, science seeks answers.
 The more we learn about our surroundings, where we came from and who we are, the more likely we will thrive in a universe of endless possibilities.

 In addition to selling existing work, I do commissioned work, murals, and almost any type of artistic painting.
 Drop me a line firstname.lastname@example.org for prices and sizes.